jlneto/cube/README.md

 Given the Rubik Cube, we need a web application that provide the user step-by-step instructions on how to solve it.
 The faster, the better, but speed is not an issue.
 No need to teach how to solve, just to provide the solution.

-As an Analyst, we always look for existing solutions for similar problems.
+As an Analyst, I always look for existing solutions for similar problems, specially when I suspect I am not the only one with a similar problem.
-The time you spent in discovery, is a well spent time, because we will save much more in the full development.
+The time you spent in discovery, is a well spent time, we will save much more in the later development.

 Searching the internet, you can find a lot of stuff about the cube, tutorials, competitions, movement's notation, algorithms..., In our case, we are interested in how to solve.
-We find a very complet site about is at https://ruwix.com
+We find a very complete site about is at https://ruwix.com which I used a main reference.

-We also found this:
+We also found this very nice app that does exactly what we need!
 [Asolver](https://youtu.be/XRHKbgQ0Dj0)

 ![img_10.png](img_10.png)

+*Disclaimer: Any coincidence with features, screens, or use cases was purely similarity*

 ### USE CASE
 Understanding the problem, we defined along with the customer how this app should look like and defined